Education Support Professionals Day is November 20

 On Wednesday, Nov.
-14, PSEA joins NEA and the nation in celebrating National Education Support Professionals Day, part of American Education Week (AEW).
+20, PSEA joins NEA celebrate National Education Support Professionals Day, part of American Education Week (AEW).

 National ESP Day honors the hard work of bus drivers, cafeteria workers, classroom aides, secretaries, custodians, paraprofessionals, buildings and grounds employees, administrative assistants, security service professionals, and others who care for students every day, and provide for their health, safety, and academic achievement.